jfg357/OOP_Project/README.md

 ## Installation
 Clone the repository and run in Java >= 8
 ## Usage
 1. First you build your interface.
-In this project the product.Item interface has been provided.
+In this project the Item interface has been provided.
   ```java
   interface SomeRandomInterface {
     void someRandomEmptyMethod(int newValue);